 class Payment Service def initialize(options = {}) options.each pair do Jkey, value instance_variable_set("@#{key}", value) end end def call Stripe: : Charge.create(charge_attributes), end private attr_reader : email, :source, :amount, :description def amount @amount. to_i * 100 end def customer @customer ||= Stripe::Customer.create(customer_attributes), def customer_attributes { email: email, source: source } end def charge_attributes { customer: customer.id, amount: amount, description: description } end end

 View Objects allow us to encapsulate all view-related logic and keep both models and views neat.
-View objects are the kind of rails patterns that are easy to test as they are just classes.
+They are the kind of design patterns in Rails that are easy to test as they are just classes.

-To solve the calculation logic problem, we can use rails helper, but if the complexity of the code is high, in that case, we should use the Presenter.
+To solve the calculation logic problem, we can use the Rails helper, but if the code is complex, we should use the Presenter.

 Have a look at the below code of the view page.